gertjanspriensma/magicbell-python-sdk/docs/index.md

 ### Configuration

-Configuration can be done explicitly using the `magicbell.Configuration` class, or implicitly by setting environment variables with the `MAGICBELL_` prefix.
+Configuration can be done explicitly using the `belfry_magicbell.Configuration` class, or implicitly by setting environment variables with the `MAGICBELL_` prefix.

 #### Explicit Configuration